Associate Professor Sarah Maddison

 David Nolan is Senior Lecturer in Media and Communication and Deputy Director of the Centre for Advancing Journalism in the School of Culture and Communication.
 David's work engages with processes of change in journalism, with a particular focus on their implications for the politics of race, inclusion and belonging, as well as humanitarian relations and engagement with distant 'others'.
 From 2011-2014 he was lead Chief Investigator (CI) on the AuSud Media Project, an ARC Linkage research project and media intervention conducted in partnership with the Australian Broadcasting Corporation (ABC) and Adult Multicultural Education Services (AMES).
 He is co-editor (with Karen Farquharson and Timothy Marjoribanks) of Australian Media and the Politics of Belonging (Anthem Press, 2018) and his work has been published in numerous leading journals, including Journal of Intercultural Studies, Journalism, Patterns of Prejudice, Media, Culture and Society and Journalism Studies.

-Juliet Rogers is a Senior Lecturer in Criminology in the School of Political Sciences at The University of Melbourne.
+Juliet Rogers is an Associate Professor in Criminology in the School of Political Sciences at The University of Melbourne.
+She specialises in the study of trauma, specifically its psychological, legal and political manifestations and effects.
 From 2012-16 she was an Australian Research Council DECRA fellow examining the 'Quality of Remorse' after periods of political and military conflict in Australia, Northern Ireland and South Africa.
 Prior to her academic career she was a youth worker, manager and trauma therapist.
 She holds an ongoing Visiting Fellowship at the University of Bologna, TRaMe center for the study of trauma.
 She published widely in the field of law, trauma and conflict.
 In 2013 she published Law's Cut on the Body of Human Rights: Female Circumcision, Torture and Sacred Flesh and is finalizing a monograph on The Quality of Remorse.